vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - I specify a start and end epoch, and a factor of `1`, start epoch in the future, until the start epoch is reached no transfers are executed.
 - Once I reach the start epoch, the first transfer happens.
-- The same amount is transfered every epoch.
+- The same amount is transferred every epoch.
 - In the epoch after the `end epoch`, no transfers are executed.

 As a user I can create a recurring transfer _that decreases over time_ (<a name="0057-TRAN-051" href="#0057-TRAN-051">0057-TRAN-051</a>)

 - I specify a start and end epoch, and a factor of `0.7`
 - Until the start epoch is reached not transfers are executed
-- Once I reach the start epoch transfers happen and the first tranfer is for the `start amount`.
+- Once I reach the start epoch transfers happen and the first transfer is for the `start amount`.
 The fee amount taken from the source account is `start amount x transfer.fee.factor` and transferred to the infrastructure fee account for the asset.
 - The transfer at end of  `start epoch + 1` is `0.7 x start amount` and the fee amount is `0.7 x start amount x transfer.fee.factor`.
-- The amount transfered every epoch decreases.
+- The amount transferred every epoch decreases.
 - After I reach the epoch `?`, no transfers are executed anymore

 As a user I can create a recurring transfer that recurs forever, with the same balance transferred each time (<a name="0057-TRAN-052" href="#0057-TRAN-052">0057-TRAN-052</a>)